Carlson School students uncover $1.6 million in potential revenue for the Minnesota Wild

 Vannelli and Wells partnered with the Carlson Analytics Lab after first attending an analytics project ideation workshop hosted at the school.
 Associate Professor Soumya Sen and Professor Gautam Ray led the workshop, which is designed to help professionals brainstorm beneficial ways to use data to solve business challenges.

-“The one-day workshop was really fascinating,” says Vannellli.
+“The one-day workshop was really fascinating,” says Vannelli.
 “We had two professors who talked about [analytics approaches and applications].
 Lots and lots of information, but good opportunities to ask questions, and then immediately put it into action.”

 Part of the workshop involved drafting an analytics project proposal.
 What Vannelli and Wells created that day established the basis for the work the students would eventually do.
 In Vannelli’s view, this structure worked well for the MN Wild project.